First Thoughts…

 Headteacher and Designated Safeguarding Lead

-One thing about me: I’m a terrible cook but I’m lucky to have a husband who is brilliant at it!
+One thing about me: I’m a terrible cook but I’m lucky to have a husband who is brilliant in the kitchen!

 Something I’m proud of: This school and every little and big person in it.
 Also – I once ran for 10 miles!